 The Board meets 4 times a year and has the final say on major decisions about spending and development by the SU.
 Interested in joining the Board?
 E-mail us!

-Click on Will's image to find out more about him and his role.
+Click on Ashley's image to find out more about her and her role.

 The responsibilities of the President include:

 - Leading and co-ordinating the work of the Executive Officer team.

 - Being the main spokersperson for the Students' Union to the University, the media and the National Union of Students (NUS).